Best Pregnancy Safe Self Tanner (Updated 2026 Guide)

 CAUTION

 Juniperus communis fruit oil is an essential oil from juniper berries.
 May have uterine stimulating effects and is traditionally avoided during pregnancy.
-Juniper berry oil has traditional concerns about uterine stimulating effects.
-While topical exposure is minimal, it's often avoided as a precaution during pregnancy.
+Juniper berry essential oil is traditionally avoided during pregnancy due to potential uterine stimulating effects.
+Best to choose products without this ingredient.

 sodium benzoate